Preconception Care and Nutrition for Fertility: where to start

 There is a direct relationship between the amount of sleep we get and our fertility.
 Research has found that women getting less than seven hours of sleep are 15% less likely to get pregnant than women who got seven to eight hours.
 Men who got more sleep were also found to have better quality sperm.
 Not only does sleep reduce levels of the stress hormone cortisol, but men produce testosterone when they sleep.
 On top of that the sleep hormone melatonin has been shown to improve egg and sperm quality.
 So try getting a bit more sleep, it’s an effective (and free) way to support your reproductive health.

-Many scientists attribute the drop in fertility rates worldwide to the variety of hormone-disrupting chemicals we are all exposed to in our day to day lives.
+Many scientists attribute the drop in fertility rates worldwide to the variety of hormone-disrupting chemicals we are all exposed to in our day-to-day lives.
 In fact, exposure to chemicals such as pesticides and plastics is probably the main environmental factor contributing to a drop in fertility rates.
-The plastic BPA is known to directly reduce egg quality and chances of conceiving in women.
+Plastic- BPA is known to directly reduce egg quality and chances of conceiving in women.
 It is essential to reduce exposure to these chemicals when trying to conceive by removing them from your home environment and diet as much as possible.
-Start with removing plastic containers and cling film from the kitchen, avoiding water in plastic bottles and buying organic food wherever possible.
+Start with removing plastic containers and cling film from the kitchen, avoiding water in plastic bottles, and buying organic food wherever possible.
 Be wary of advice promoting fertility detoxes or cleanses as these could negatively impact conception.